 For example, if you want to own the car at the end of your agreement, then a Hire Purchase may be the best choice.
 However, if you’d rather have the option to return the car to the lender and upgrade it for a new model then a PCP Agreement may be more suitable.

-When applying for car finance – or any credit loan for that matter, understanding your credit rating is important as it can affect your eligibility for a loan.
+When applying for car finance – or any credit loan for that matter, understanding your Credit Score is key as it can affect your eligibility for a loan.

 At Creditplus, we’re delighted to offer finance solutions across all credit ratings.
-However, if you have an excellent credit rating, you’ll generally receive better rates than someone with a poor or bad credit rating, because a strong credit profile means you’re considered less of a risk to the lender.
+However, if you have an excellent credit rating, you’ll generally receive better rates than someone with a poor or bad rating, simply because a stronger Credit Profile means you’re considered less of a risk in the eyes of the lender.

-Finally, the exciting part!
-Once you’ve got the financial aspects of your agreement in place you can decide on the car, and there’s plenty to consider here...
+Once you’ve got the financial aspects of your agreement in place you can decide on the car, and there’s plenty to consider.
 Should you go for a classy estate or a trendy SUV?
 How reliable is it?
 Is it economical?
 What colour?

-If you need some helping to find the right vehicle, as part of our Find, Fund and Deliver process, our team will help you find your next car and deliver it to your doorstep at no additional cost.
+If you need some help finding the right vehicle, Creditplus not only help you find your car, but also deliver it to your doorstep at no extra cost.
+It's part of our unique Find, Fund and Deliver service.